AnujPancholi/fullstackopenSubmissions/part1/README.md

 ## Exercise 1.2
 Introduced the Part.js component, imported and used by the Content component, as asked in the exercise.
 Also, I have refactored a little to put the App.js component in the root dir.

+**NOTE:** There was a typo in the code due to which the output was incorrect, which was corrected after the submission commit.
+I have created another submission commit for this correction, Please take that as the submission for this exercise.

 ---